 - Instant-buy fees, when all is added up, from commissions, convenience fees, and the spread, equate to roughly 7-8%, which is quite high but can be avoided by depositing first and trading on a fiat/crypto market pair

-- On top of the high purchase fees, CEX.io has the highest withdrawal fee of all currency exchanges in this article, at 3% + card fees (ouch!)
+- On top of the high purchase fees, CEX.IO has the highest withdrawal fee of all currency exchanges in this article, at 3% + card fees (ouch!)

 - Verified users whose account is less than 3 months old can only deposit up to $3,000 a month, a rule that is meant to reduce fraudulent behavior, but in fact, slows down investments and turns away many high volume traders

 Bitfinex is a platform that is highly recommendable for professional traders and institutions rather than for beginners.
-It is one of the oldest cryptocurrency exchanges still in operation and is generally a top 5 crypto exchange in terms of trading volume.
+It is one of the oldest cryptocurrency exchanges still in operation and is generally a top 5 crypto exchange in terms of the trading volume.
 Sadly for readers and traders in the United States, Bitfinex is entirely unwelcome towards Americans, who cannot use its services.

 Is Bitfinex better than Coinbase?